ElCapor/pythonRSC-upgraded/README.md

 MOV x0, address ; will load the address in memory to x0 MOV x0, [address] ; will load the value inside the address

+ADDED 3 Flags : ZF OF PF
+ADDED CMP instruction (only compare 2 registers for now) ADDED JE/JNE (will check Flags.ZF only for now)

+Custom environnement functions can act on the registers

+TODO : Handle characters

 TODO : maybe add lea, and support mov to address
 (idk how to write clean code pls calastrophe don't kill me)